AIgen-Solutions-s-r-l/fastapi-auth-service/docs/google_oauth_integration.md

 ### 7. Error Handling within the Flow

+The backend service (`oauth_service.py`) implements specific error handling using `HTTPException` for various failure scenarios during the OAuth flow.

 *   **Invalid Authorization Request (Step 1-5):** If the initial request to Google is malformed or missing parameters, Google will display an error to the user.
-The backend should validate parameters before generating the URL.
+The backend validates parameters before generating the URL.
 *   **User Denies Consent (Step 6-7):** If the user denies consent, Google redirects back to the `redirect_uri` with an error parameter.
 The frontend should handle this gracefully, informing the user that authentication failed because permissions were not granted.
 *   **Invalid Redirect (Step 8):** If the `redirect_uri` is not authorized in the Google Cloud Console, Google will not redirect the user.
 *   **Invalid Code Exchange (Step 10-12):** If the `authorization code` is invalid, expired, or already used, Google's token endpoint will return an error.
-The backend must handle this error, log it, and return an appropriate error response to the frontend (e.g., 400 Bad Request).
+The backend handles this by logging the error and raising an `HTTPException` with `status_code=400` and a detail message like "Failed to authenticate with Google".
 *   **State Parameter Mismatch (Step 9):** If the `state` parameter returned by Google does not match the one sent by the frontend, it indicates a potential CSRF attack.
 The frontend should abort the process and display an error.
+*   **User Profile Retrieval Errors (after Step 12):** If fetching the user profile from Google using the access token fails (e.g., invalid token), the backend logs the error and raises an `HTTPException` with `status_code=400` and a detail message like "Failed to get user information from Google".
-*   **User Management Errors (Step 13-15):** Errors during user lookup, creation, or linking (e.g., database errors, email conflicts during linking) must be caught by the backend.
-The backend should log the error and return an appropriate HTTP status code and error message to the frontend (e.g., 409 Conflict for email already in use, 500 Internal Server Error).
+*   **User Management Errors (Step 13-15):** Errors during user lookup, creation, or linking (e.g., database errors, email conflicts during linking) are caught by the backend.
+The backend logs the error and returns an appropriate HTTP status code and error message to the frontend (e.g., `HTTPException` with `status_code=409` for email already in use, `status_code=500` for internal errors).
 *   **Token Generation Errors (Step 15):** If the backend fails to generate its internal JWT token, it should return a 500 Internal Server Error.
+*   **Unlinking Account without Password:** Attempting to unlink a Google account when the user does not have a password set on their account will result in an `HTTPException` with `status_code=400` and a detail message "Cannot unlink Google account without setting a password first".

 ### Authentication Sequence Diagram